A room from the Margaret Olley exhibition

 26 July 2018

 Today I had organised to drive the short distance from Lismore to Alstonville where a dear cousin lives, she and her twin sister turned 90 in May, and I was looking forward to meeting up with her.
 I had a reasonably early start with enough time to purchase some delicious and decadent tiny tarts from the local bakery.
 Joan has lived in this beautiful area for many years, raised six children, and now enjoys her games of lawn bowls and the company of friends at their weekly card games.
 It was a delight to catch up with her and talk about family history, and enjoy a wonderful morning tea with a lace tablecloth and home made cake!
 I am hoping to catch up with her again when she next visits her sister in Sydney.
 Joan also directed me to the local church to purchase two famous Father Mac’s Heavenly Christmas Puddings which had been requested by my sister-in-law Virginia (and I wanted one too!).
-Unfortunately production of the heavenly puddings has now ceased so we were lucky to be able to purchase one for the coming Christmas.
+Unfortunately production of the heavenly puddings has now ceased so I was lucky to be able to purchase two of the last remaining puddings for the coming Christmas.

 I was back in Lismore with enough time in the afternoon to walk around the main town centre and visit the Lismore Regional Art Gallery (below left), and some interesting Back Lane murals (below right) and plan my next drive to Murwillumbah – really looking forward to seeing the Margaret Olley exhibition in their beautiful art gallery.